 Dangerous Goods Management Ltd (DGM) has been operating throughout the COVID-19 pandemic as an “essential business” being involved in the supply of key consumer goods essential for maintaining the wellbeing of people and contracted to entities that provide logistics services.

-A summary of these measures are as follows:
+A summary of measures at Alert Level 2:

 This requirement operates on a high trust basis.
 All those who have any indication at being a higher risk for having/contracting COVID-19 should not attend training or visit our premise.
 Similarly, any individual who is feeling any of the symptoms associated with COVID-19 (cold or flu symptoms) are also advised to stay off premise.

 Free-of-charge course transfers are offered for any individual under the above circumstances – please request transfers via phone or email.
 Transfers will be offered to the next available training that is at least 14 days post the original course date.
 DGM and its representatives will retain the right to direct any attendee to leave the premise immediately if they show any symptoms.

 It is an expectation that any staff who become sick or start to feel unwell, will stay home and phone the dedicated COVID-19 Healthline number on 0800 358 5453 (free phone) or their GP.

 Staff who become unwell while at work with symptoms will need to immediately go home and phone the dedicated COVID-19 Healthline number on 0800 358 5453 (free phone) or their GP.
 A medical clearance will be required before staff can return to work under any suspected or confirmed COVID-19 related illness/symptoms.

 Updates to our clients have been provided throughout the COVID-19 pandemic via direct email, newsletters and also the “news” section of our website.
 For a record of these please refer to the below.
 Click on the title to be directed to the associating information on our website.